-State Senate President Steve Sweeney (D-Gloucester) claims he has the votes to pass cannabis reform and legalization is imminent.
+State Senate President Steve Sweeney (D-Gloucester) claims he has the votes to pass NJ cannabis legalization and reform is imminent.

-Last month, the New Jersey Attorney General Gurbir Grewal issued a memo to prosecutors statewide, halting marijuana prosecutions throughout the state until September 4, 2018.
+Last month, New Jersey Attorney General Gurbir Grewal issued a memo to prosecutors statewide.
+It was designed to halt marijuana prosecutions throughout the state until September 4, 2018.

-As expected, Governor Murphy supported this decision, although just days prior, there was conflict over a similar decision in Jersey City, that the AG ultimately supported.
+As expected, Governor Murphy supported this decision.
+However, just days before, there was conflict over a similar decision in Jersey City that the Attorney General ultimately supported.

 Countless New Jerseyans are caught up in low-level possession charges that torment them for the rest of their lives—hindering job, housing and other opportunities.

 The time is now to legalize marijuana and repair communities disrupted by the misguided war on drugs.

 — Governor Phil Murphy (@GovMurphy) July 27, 2018

 By September, it is suspected that NJ cannabis legalization will be further along, if not already voted on.

 Today, statements by Senate President Steve Sweeney support the notion that NJ cannabis legalization is imminent.